The Outcasts (Texas band): I'm in Pittsburgh (And it's Raining)

 I'm in Pittsburgh (And it's Raining) embodied much of the innocence and charm of garage rock, as well as the less-than-slick production common of the 1960s garage sound.
 This was the band's most successful single, receiving national airplay and charting locally in San Antonio and also in Houston and Austin, Texas.
+It was released in 1995 as a retrospective album in CD format, released by Collectables Records as #COL-CD-0591.

 The opening lyrics – I'm in Pittsburgh and it's rainin' / I'm sittin' in the subway here complainin' – contain an error of fact (Pittsburgh does not have a subway system), which cooled off the initial rush of record sales in that city.
 The title lyric was taken from Mountain's first lines of dialogue in the Rod Serling teleplay Requiem for a Heavyweight, the theatrical film version of which had been released three years before the song was composed.
 This track was included in the first of the Pebbles compilation albums, where the original liner notes call this song a "blistering punk-rocker, which has been compared to the Pretty Things at their best."

+The 1995 album contains the music on four of their five singles, plus two versions of "Smokestack Lightning" and a rehearsal session of "I'm in Pittsburgh (And It's Raining)", their best known song.
+There are also six recordings that were not released on their singles; according to the liner notes, this material dates from the time of the last single, when the band had moved to Gallant Records of Houston.
+However, the first single is not included, nor are both versions of "Everyday", which was used in two versions as the flip side of the last two singles.
+It included: